Sudan attorney general seeks to lift immunity in case of teacher

-KHARTOUM (Reuters) - Sudan’s attorney general has asked the country’s intelligence and security agencies to lift the immunity of officers suspected of killing a teacher who died in custody after taking part in protests in February, state news agency SUNA said.
+KHARTOUM (Reuters) - Sudan’s attorney general has asked the country’s intelligence and national security agencies to lift the immunity of a number of their officers suspected of killing a teacher who died in custody after protests in February, state news agency SUNA said.

 The rare move was apparently designed to placate protesters who want the Military Council, which took over after toppling President Omar Hassan al-Bashir, to hand power to civilians.

-Attorney General Al-Walid Sayed Ahmed also ordered the formation of a committee to oversee investigations into crimes involving public funds, corruption and criminal cases related to recent events, SUNA said, citing a statement from his office, referring to the latest wave of demonstrations.
+Attorney General Al-Walid Sayed Ahmed also ordered the formation of a committee to oversee investigations into crimes involving public funds, corruption and criminal cases related to recent events, SUNA said, citing a statement from his office.

+Thirty-nine protesters have been killed since the protests erupted in December, according to official figures.
+Some opposition groups say as many as 60 died.

 The teacher who was arrested after protests died due to injuries caused by a “solid object”, according to a medical report cited by the head of a state investigations committee.

-A regional police chief had initially said the teacher died of food poisoning.
+A regional police chief had initially said food poisoning had caused the death of the teacher, which sparked large protests at the time.

 Sudan’s public prosecutor has begun investigating Bashir on charges of money laundering and possession of large sums of foreign currency without legal grounds, a judicial source said earlier on Saturday.